hoonzis/hoonzis.github.io/_posts/2015-10-21-referencing-js-files-github-paket.md

 #### Referencing a file from Github
+Adding a reference to file on github, is just a matter of editing **paket.dependency** file.

 ```
 github hoonzis/KoExtensions src/KoExtensions.js
 ```

-Then in the **paket references** of the project that should reference the file:
+Then in the **paket references** of the project that should reference the file, one has to specify to which folder in the solution this file should be moved.

 ```
 File:KoExtensions.js scripts